mohit-dubey66/Hindian/README.md

-# Hindian - A Language Based in Hindi
+# Hindian - A Programming Language Based in Hinglish
 It's a Hinglish based programming language specially built for kids who understand little English and more of Hindi.